janetschel/advent-of-code/README.md

 - [./Makefile](https://github.com/janetschel/advent-of-code/blob/main/Makefile) to automatically create each new day from template files for THE CURRENT YEAR
 - util package for whatever
 - Day's ([dev/janetschel/calendar/dayx/](https://github.com/janetschel/advent-of-code/tree/main/src/main/java/dev/janetschel/calendar)) are set up like this:
-  - `input.txt` for the input → needs to be copy + pasted manually (no fetch utils this year around -- I couldn't be bothered)
+  - `input.txt` for the input → will be fetched automatically and NOT created by the Makefile
   - `Puzzle.java` for the actual solution each day
   - `README.md` for solve times (if year >= 2020, before that, I didn't do AoC)